-The spatial extent of the laser spot, causes the signal to be maximum at $z{max} < L$, which depends on the NW's length L. The coefficient $r{max}/r{tip} \approx u_0(z{max})$ in Fig. 2.9(b). can be used to convert the maximum measured motion at z{max} into the real motion at the tip, which is crucial to correctly estimate the effective mass M. In alternative, the tip height z = L can be located by acquiring a V{DC} map in the plane coplanar to the NW (ideally xz-plane), and de-convolving the intensity linecut along the NW's axis with the laser Gaussian spot.
+The spatial extent of the laser spot, causes the signal to be maximum at $z{max} < L$ , which depends on the NW's length L. The coefficient $r{max}/r{tip} \approx u_0(z{max})$ in Fig. 2.9(b) can be used to convert the maximum measured motion at $z{max}$ into the real motion at the tip, which is crucial to correctly estimate the effective mass M. In alternative, the tip height z=L can be located by acquiring a $V{DC}$ map in the plane coplanar to the NW (ideally xz-plane), and deconvolving the intensity lineaut along the NW's axis with the laser Gaussian spot.
 The measurement of the NW motion exactly at the tip, though, suffers from low SNR due to a poor displacement sensitivity.
-If the position along the NW is known, the tip's motion is given by $r{tip} = r{meas}/u_0(z{meas})$ and the photo-receiver voltage PSD $S_V(\omega)$ can be converted into the displacement noise PSD in Eq.
+Knowing the position along the NW, the tip's motion is given by $r{tip} = r{meas}/u_0(z{meas})$ and the photo-receiver voltage PSD $S_V(\omega)$ can be converted into the displacement noise PSD in Eq.
 (1.49) as

 It is important to remark that the factor $u_0^{-2}(z)$ rescales the effective mass to its nominal value M (see Eq.
 (1.20)) and requires a proper estimation of the measurement position.
 This term contributes, together with the effective temperature T and mass M in Eq.
 (1.49), to the overall amplitude of the two Lorentians peaks and therefore only one of them can be set as fit parameter.
-However, the thermal noise PSD can be acquired in several positions along the NW to extract M, constant and dependent on the NW's geometry and material properties, and for different laser powers, the fit temperature value T and highlight any deviation from base temperature.
+However, the thermal noise PSD can be acquired for different positions along the NW to extract M, which is constant and depends on the NW's geometry and material properties, and for different laser powers, to fit the NW's temperature T, highlighting any possible deviation from the thermal bath temperature.

 Finally, in a scanning application, a NW sensor presents additional challenges and constraints.
 The scanned sample at the bottom should not cut-off the laser beam's power once approached to the NW nor modulate it while moving.
 At the same time, the NW's deflection amplitude reduces as one moves from its tip towards its clamping point.
-Given these two competing requirements, the 'measurement-point' on the NW has to be ensure a good SNR, while being far enough from the sample.
-Once the T and M have been estimated, Eq.
+Given these two competing requirements, the 'measurement-point'

+on the NW has to be ensure a good SNR, while being far enough from the sample.
+Once temperature and effective mass have been estimated, Eq.
 (2.12) can be used to fit the distance of the detection point from the NW's tip.

-Static and dynamical measurement of the local gradient In order to calibrate the voltage-to-displacement gain and the direction of the motion' projective measurement of Eq.
-(2.10), we use two alternative methods to estimate the gradient of the reflected optical power at the NW's rest position \mathbf{x}{NW} :
+Static and dynamical measurement of the local gradient In order to calibrate the voltage-to-displacement gain and the direction of the motion's projective measurement of Eq.
+(2.10), we use two alternative methods to estimate the gradient of the reflected optical power at the NW's rest position $\mathbf{x}{NW}$ :

-Static mode - Fig. 2.9(a) - the voltage-position map $V{DC}(x, y)$ is averaged and acquired on a grid of 1+8 points around the rest position (x_0, y_0) .
-The data are
+Static mode - Fig. 2.9(a) - the voltage-position map $V{DC}(x, y)$ is averaged and acquired on a grid of 1+8 points around the rest position $(x_0, y_0)$ .
+The data are interpolated by a second order polynomial, which is then used to analytically calculate the local gradient's magnitude and angle respect to $\hat{\mathbf{y}}$ .
+The spacings between the grid's points, dx and dy, are chosen in relation with the signal's typical variation lengths in the two directions (dx = 20 nm, dy = 10 nm).